dnsimple/dnsimple-developer/content/v2/domains/dnssec.markdown

     DELETE /:account/domains/:domain/dnssec

 Disable DNSSEC for the domain in the account.
 If the domain is registered, it will remove the DS record from the corresponding registry.
-If the domain is hosted, you are responsible to remove the DS record at your domain's registrar.
-We will continue to serve the signed zone until we detect the DS record has been removed (up to 14 days).
+If your domain is hosted, you should remove the DS record from the domain's registrar *before* using this endpoint.
+Failure to remove the DS record within 48 hours of disabling DNSSEC will result in DNSSEC validation failures and will stop your domain from resolving with all DNSSEC-aware resolvers.

 ### Parameters